You have to help people where they live to effect any kind of real change.Michelle Taylor

 Taylor was encouraged by the small success, but she wants to multiply that result a thousand-fold.
 She thinks a special diet application on mobile devices, for example, could help people track what they eat.
 Another possible solution: classes for the community on how to grow and prepare fresh food.
 Such programs, she says, could yield many success stories.

-As a Brown Scholar, Taylor wants to build on the resources provided by the Johns Hopkins Center for Adolescent Health and the Urban Health Institute to develop a Baltimore-based adolescent obesity treatment and prevention program.
+As a Brown Scholar, Taylor built on the resources provided by the Johns Hopkins Center for Adolescent Health and the Urban Health Institute to develop a Baltimore-based adolescent obesity treatment and prevention program.